 Skin Cell Turnover

-How Should You Care for Your Skin After CO2 Laser Resurfacing?
+How Should You Care for Your Skin After Fractional CO2 laser Resurfacing?

 When Will You See Results?